SeriousGuy888/HatapediaSvelte/src/content/articles/Hatapedia Changelog.md

 - **2024-03-13**
   - Finished converting the timeline component to SvelteKit.
 Works the same as it did before.
+  - Readded the feature that allows the table of contents to be hidden on small screens and be toggled with a floating button.
+  - Timeline infoboxes can now break out of their container, displaying a little bit wider than the rest of the article, on larger screens.
+This allows you to see a bit more of the timeline at once.
 - **2024-01-01**
   - Added out of order notice to the world map page.
 It's currently broken and I'm not entirely sure why.
 - **2023-12-11**